Ian-bug/RainingKeysPython/README.md

 This software is an unofficial community tool.
 It is not affiliated with, endorsed by, or connected to 7th Beat Games (developers of A Dance of Fire and Ice) or any other game developer.
 Use responsibly.

+## 🤝 Contributing

+Contributions are welcome!
+We'd love to make this tool better together.

+-   **Have a big idea or found a bug?**
+    [Open an Issue](https://github.com/Ian-bug/RainingKeysPython/issues) and tell us about it!
+-   **Want to help implement a feature?**
+    Fork the repository and submit a Pull Request.

+Any contributions you make are **greatly appreciated**.

 ## License

 MIT License.
 See `LICENSE` for details.